cttsai1985/google-quest-qa-labeling-pipeline/README.md

 `notebook`: notebooks for visualization.

-`docker`: Dockerfile and requirement.txt for build computing environment.
+`docker`: Dockerfile and requirement.txt for building computing environment.

 `configs`: store handful preset configs to training models.

-`input`: store data set and models to order to compliance with kaggle environment.
+`input`: store data set and models.
+This arrangement make it easier to port to the environment on kaggle server.

 ### Reproduce the results

 ##### step 1) build the using docker image for modeling

 run `bash 00_init_build_docker.sh`.
-This will pull a tensorflow docker image with GPU
+This will pull a tensorflow docker image with GPU computing capacity and install necessary packages defined in `requirements.txt`.

 ##### step 2) get the competition data

-run `bash 01_download_data.sh` to get the competition data set `google-quest-challenge.zip` and it will decompress the downloaded zip file into `train.csv`, `test.csv` and `sample_submission.csv`.
+run `bash 01_download_data.sh` to get the competition data set `google-quest-challenge.zip`.
+It will decompress the downloaded zip file into `train.csv`, `test.csv` and `sample_submission.csv`.

 Note this step needs kaggle api installed, please visit https://github.com/Kaggle/kaggle-api and have api key setup.